 From 1930, Dorothy was a member of the international club of the Christian Student Movement.
 In this arena, she experienced contact with German and Greek political refugees and by 1935 declared that she had lost her religious faith.
 From March 1939, her work in this area focused on Czech and then German refugees; the vast majority of these proved to be Communists and this greatly influenced Dorothy’s future political trajectory.
 In January 1942, she joined the Acton branch of the Communist Party and activity in the NUT followed.

 Dorothy’s fluent German and the increasing importance of the future of Germany as an issue in the post-war world, caused a shift in her preoccupation away from Czechoslovakia towards Germany.
 She became a founding member of the British Council for German Democracy and was its Honorary Secretary from 1947-1952.
 This body faded as the matter of German rearmament surfaced.
 The British Peace Committee, founded in 1949, took on many of these questions and Dorothy’s time.
+This focus also meant that the British security forces took an unhealthy and misplaced interest in every detail of her private life, (The featured image is the title page of her MI5 file.)

 After visiting East Berlin for the World Youth Festival in 1951, she visited east Germany, or what soon became the German Democratic Republic at least once every year.
 On 12th August 1951, Dorothy took part in a million-strong march for peace, and was clearly moved by the show of international opposition to the Korean War and solidarity with the anti-colonialist cause of a delegation from South Africa.
 Perhaps in contrast to the heavy-handed attempt by western powers to prevent young people arriving in East Berlin, in her 1951 notebooks, Dorothy congratulated the ‘People’s Police’ for their ‘wonderful self-control’ despite being ‘hot, tired, “rushed” by crowds … No horses, no truncheons, no hard words…persuading not ordering’.